susam/emfy/README.md

     inadvertently uses tabs for alignment (as opposed to using tabs for indentation only which would be fine) and another programmer views the file with an editor with a different tab width setting.
-    In fact, in the experiment above, Emacs did use literal tab characters to align code which would cause the code to look misaligned on another editor with a different tab width setting.
+    In fact, in the experiment above, Emacs did use a literal tab character to align code which would cause the code to look misaligned on another editor with a different tab width setting.
     See [Tabs Are Evil](https://www.emacswiki.org/emacs/TabsAreEvil)
     for more details on this topic.